cobwebch/svconnector_csv/Documentation/Introduction/Index.rst

 Keeping the developer happy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every encouragement keeps the developer ticking, so dont' hesitate to send thanks or share your enthusiasm about the extension.
+Every encouragement keeps the developer ticking, so don't hesitate to send thanks or share your enthusiasm about the extension.
 If you really want to give something back, you may consider my Amazon wish list: